jorge-armando-navarro-flores/jorge-armando-navarro-flores/README.md

 - 🌱 I’m currently in automation with AI

-- 👯 I’m looking to collaborate on daily life automation and sustainable development tasks
+- 👯 I’m looking to collaborate on the automation of daily life and sustainable development tasks

 - 👨‍💻 All of my projects are available at https://github.com/jorge-armando-navarro-flores